Chia-Network/chia-docs/docs/getting-started/farming-guide.md

 :::

 Creating a plot NFT requires an on-chain transaction that will cost one mojo.
 You are also recommended to enter a blockchain fee.
-If you used the faucet as recommended, you will now have 100 mojos.
+If you used the faucet, you will now have 100 mojos.
 Depending on how busy the network is, a one-mojo fee is typically enough to complete your transaction within a few minutes.

 <div style={{ textAlign: 'left' }}>
   <img src="/img/first_plot/11.png" alt="Create a plot NFT" />